uwfangz/ud-IdentifyFraudFromEnronEmail/enron_submission_questions.md

 I also validate the performance of my algorithms using cross validation to automate the parameter tuning tests.
 I've used *"GridSearchCV"* to find the best estimator of my algorithms.
 For instance, as I mentioned previous, it helps me choose the *"min_samples_split"* and *"random_state"* values. *"GridSearchCV"* also helps me decide on whether to use SelectKBest or PCA for feature selection/dimensionality reduction as well as the number of features/components I should use for an algorithm.

 6. Give at least 2 evaluation metrics and your average performance for each of them.
-Explain an interpretation of your metrics that says something human-understandable about your algorithmís performance. [relevant rubric item: ìusage of evaluation metricsî]
+Explain an interpretation of your metrics that says something human-understandable about your algorithm‚Äôs performance. [relevant rubric item: ‚Äúusage of evaluation metrics‚Äù]

 Below is the outcome after I use the testing script: